PingChunLin/REE_pH/README.md

 # REE_pH

 **This is the repository for the REE-pH proxy in the paper by Lin and Catling (in review).
 This work has not been published in a peer-reviewed journal yet.
-Please do not use this model in a paper that will be published.
-Please email me if you have questions (pcl1225@uw.edu)**
+Please email me before you use the code to make sure that the pH values are generated correctly (pcl1225@uw.edu)**

 All scripts are written in Python, except REE_speciation.pqi.
 The Python scripts can be run independently to produce results without PHREEQC.
 If you would like to use the PHREEQC model, please refer to the PHREEQC section below.